flowchart TD

 156.3.5 3.5 Multiple Objectives Resist a Single Number

 Real systems balance competing goals such as relevance against diversity, latency against quality, and accuracy against fairness.
 Collapsing them into one weighted sum hides the weights, which are value judgments masquerading as arithmetic.
-A more honest approach reports a vector of metrics and reasons about the Pareto frontier, the set of models not dominated on every objective at once.
+A more honest approach reports a vector of metrics and reasons about the Pareto frontier, the set of models that no alternative beats on every objective at once.
+Formally, a model \(A\) dominates \(B\) when \(A\) is at least as good on all objectives and strictly better on one; the Pareto frontier is the set of nondominated models, and a single weighted sum can only ever select one point on that frontier, namely the one tangent to its particular weighting.
 The choice among Pareto optimal points is a stakeholder decision, not a technical one, and pretending otherwise smuggles a policy choice into a hyperparameter.

 156.4 4.
 The Dangers of Optimizing a Proxy